EmergeTools/emerge-android/snapshots/README.md

 dependencies {
   androidTestImplementation("com.emergetools.snapshots:snapshots:0.5.0")
-  // For Compose @Preview snapshot generation from main sourceSet: ksp("com.emergetools.snapshots:snapshots-processor:0.5.0") }
+  // For Compose @Preview snapshot generation from main source set: ksp("com.emergetools.snapshots:snapshots-processor:0.5.0") }
 ```

-`includeFromMainSourceSet` must be set when generating snapshots from the `main` sourceSet,
+`includeFromMainSourceSet` must be set when generating snapshots from the `main` source set,
 otherwise
 Kotlin compilation errors are likely to occur.
-Emerge relies on a custom sourceSet that generated
+Emerge relies on a custom source set that generated
-snapshot tests are moved to before compilation to get around KSP cross-sourceSet generation
+snapshot tests are moved to before compilation to get around KSP cross-source set generation
 restrictions.

 ### Activities & View snapshotting